-db String representing the name of the database on the server to connect to.

-password String representing the unencrypted password to use for authentication.
-This can be the empty string if no password is required for authentication.

-port Integer representing the port to use for communication with the PostgreSQL server.
-This defaults to 5432.

-options String representing further runtime options for the PostgreSQL server.

-tty String representing the tty or file to use for debugging messages from the PostgreSQL server.
+- db String representing the name of the database on the server to connect to. - user String representing the user name to use for authentication. - password String representing the unencrypted password to use for authentication.
+This can be the empty string if no password is required for authentication. - port Integer representing the port to use for communication with the PostgreSQL server.
+This defaults to 5432. - options String representing further runtime options for the PostgreSQL server. - tty String representing the tty or file to use for debugging messages from the PostgreSQL server.